-We thought ourselves lucky, then we saw the long row of hippies standing on the arid eastbound onramp.
+A long row of hippies wound around the arid eastbound onramp.

 “What do you think?”
 AK asked with a canteen in hand.

 “We’ll have to go easy on this.”
-AK put away the canteen.
-We only had one.
+AK put away his canteen.

 Cars and trucks whizzed past on the Interstate.
 They were going faster than 55 MPH.
-By the time the drivers saw us, they were gone.
-A CHiP cruiser patrolled the onramp every twenty minutes.
-The steel-faced officers were dead-set against hitchhikers.
-They were here to enforce the law.
+Speed wasn’t an issue in the Mojave.
+Hippies were the danger and A CHiP cruiser patrolled the onramp every twenty minutes to enforce the anti-hitchhiking law.

 A New Orleans-bound couple were fortieth in the line-up.
-They had been on the ramp for 20 hours.
+They had been on the ramp ten hours.
 Both of them were in the throes of cold turkey.

-“15 hours?”
+“Ten hours?”
 I checked up the sky.
 There wasn’t a cloud from horizon to horizon.
-The temperature was in the high 80s.
+The temperature was rising into the high 80s.
 By late afternoon it would be in the 100s.

 “Some of it was night.”
 The rail-thin girl wore a wife-brimmed hat, but her skin had been torched a torrid red.

-A merciless sun bounced off the black asphalt.
+The merciless sun reflected off the black asphalt.

-“Except for perverts.”
-His furious girlfriend was hungry for a fix.
-She wanted out of this desert limbo.
+“Unless you want a pervert.”
+His girlfriend wanted out of this desert limbo.

 “Yeah, I’ve had a couple of offers from some sick fucks.
-They were into men,” he said it as if it were a sin.
+They were into men,” he said, as if homosexuality was a sin.

 “Nothing wrong with being queer.”
-I danced with gays at the 1270 Club in Boston.
-They pawned me off to fag hags.
-It was a good deal for me.
+I danced with gays at the 1270 Club in Boston and the Brass Rail in San Diego.
+They liked a good time.
 “Especially if it gets us out of here.”

 “Oh.”
 I had come down from Big Sur.
-A serial killer was chopping up co-eds.
-Another was shooting men in the Valley.
+A madman had been caught for chopping up co-eds.
+Another murderer was shooting men in the Valley.
 Some of the Manson Family was at large.
-They called the desert their home.
+This desert had been their home.

 “Bus?”
 The heat had stolen AK’s tongue.